facelessmook/game-of-life/README.md

 If a button press is detected on GPIO27 (with 3v3 connected to GPIO27 when button is pressed), a pseudo-random seed is generated to start the game of life again.
 The pseudo-random seed uses three bytes from the previous generation, which given the large combinations, is practically not-repeatable.

+On turning on the MCU, the voltage on pin 26 is sampled and is used to determine the initial seed.
+It also is used to control the maximum population percentage of generation 0.

 Possible improvements -
 The same seed is always selected on MCU start so starting generation is always the same.
 A possible solution to this is to perform an analogue-to-digital calculation on a pin when turned on.
 However, this voltage must be random too and so the question is how can it be?
 If a random oscillation was on the pin, this may be possible.